TypeWork/turabian-researchpaper-to-Word-with-Pandoc/README.md

 ## Endnote Macro (VBA Script) for Microsoft Word

-With endnote support remaining limited and experimental, an additional Microsoft Word macro (VBA Script) is provided: `PandocFormatEndnote.vba`
+With endnote support remaining limited and experimental, an additional Microsoft Word macro (VBA Script) is provided: `PandocFormatEndnote.vb`

 To install this script, create a new macro in Microsoft Word.
-Once a new macro is created, copy the contents of `PandocFormatEndnote.vba` into the macro and save.
+Once a new macro is created, copy the contents of `PandocFormatEndnote.vb` into the macro and save.

 ## License